-If at any time the District shall pay or cause to be paid or there shall otherwise be paid to the registered owners of all outstanding 2019 Bonds all of the principal, interest and premium, if any, represented by 2019 Bonds at the times and in the manner provided in the applicable Trust Agreement and in the 2019 Bonds, or as provided pursuant to the provisions of such Trust Agreement described in the following paragraph, or as otherwise provided by law consistent with the applicable Trust Agreement, then such registered owners shall cease to be entitled to the obligation of the District to levy taxes for payment of the 2019 Bonds as described in such Trust Agreement, and such obligation and all agreements and covenants of the District to such registered owners under such Trust Agreement and under the 2019 Bonds shall thereupon be satisfied and discharged and shall terminate, except only that the District shall remain liable for payment of all principal of and premium, if any, and interest on the 2019 Bonds, but only out of monies or securities on deposit in the Interest and Sinking Fund or otherwise held in trust for such payment.
+If at any time the District shall pay or cause to be paid or there shall otherwise be paid to the registered owners of all outstanding 2020 Bonds all of the principal, interest and premium, if any, represented by 2020 Bonds at the times and in the manner provided in the Trust Agreement and in the 2020 Bonds, or as provided pursuant to the provisions of the Trust Agreement described in the following paragraph, or as otherwise provided by law consistent with the Trust Agreement, then such registered owners shall cease to be entitled to the obligation of the District to levy taxes for payment of the 2020 Bonds as described in the Trust Agreement, and such obligation and all agreements and covenants of the District to such registered owners under the Trust Agreement and under the 2020 Bonds shall thereupon be satisfied and discharged and shall terminate, except only that the District shall remain liable for payment of all principal of and premium, if any, and interest on the 2020 Bonds, but only out of monies or securities on deposit in the Interest and Sinking Fund or otherwise held in trust for such payment.

-Pursuant to each Trust Agreement, the District may pay and discharge any or all of the 2019B Bonds and 2019F Bonds by depositing in trust with the Trustee (or an escrow agent) at or before maturity, lawful money of the United States of America or non-callable Investment Securities described in clauses (i), (ii) or (vi) of the definition thereof, in an amount which, together with the interest to accrue thereon and available monies then on deposit in the Interest and Sinking Fund, will be fully sufficient to pay and discharge the indebtedness on such 2019 Bonds (including all principal, interest and redemption premiums) at or before their respective maturity dates.
-See Appendix H - "SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENTS" herein.
+Pursuant to the Trust Agreement, the District may pay and discharge any or all of the 2020 Bonds by depositing in trust with the Trustee (or an escrow agent) at or before maturity, lawful money of the United States of America or non-callable Investment Securities described in clauses (i), (ii) or (vi) of the definition thereof, in an amount which, together with the interest to accrue thereon, will be fully sufficient to pay and discharge the indebtedness on such 2020 Bonds (including all principal, interest and redemption premiums) at or before their respective maturity dates.
+See Appendix H - "SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT" herein.